 This World Championship was also intriguing because of the potential for a USA-USSR showdown.
 The USA had captured the first two women's World Championship titles in 1957 and 1953, beating the Soviets in the 1957 finale.
 However, the United States did not participate in the 1959 World Championship which was held in Moscow, where the host Soviets claimed top honors.
 The basketball world was looking forward to another USA-USSR showdown.

-Opening the preliminary round with successive wins over France, 48-37, and Paraguay, 54-39, the U.S. was stunned 52-39 in the final game of the preliminary stage by Bulgaria, the silver medalist at the 1959 World Championship, Still, by virtue of its second place finish in its pool competition, the USA advanced into the final round.
+However, the U.S. was stunned 52-39 in the final game of the preliminary stage by Bulgaria, the silver medalist at the 1959 World Championship, on April 21, as Rita Horky scored a team-best 11 points.
+Still, by virtue of its second place finish in its pool competition, the USA advanced into the final round.

-The Soviet Union emerged from the 1964 World Championship with the gold medal and an unblemished 6-0 record in the final round.
-Czechoslovakia earned the silver medal, and Bulgaria captured the bronze.
+The Soviet Union emerged from the 1964 World Championship with the gold medal and an unblemished 9-0 record.
+Czechoslovakia netted the silver medal, and Bulgaria captured the bronze.

 |Opal Bogard||G||5-9||22||Wayland Baptist College||Bula, TX|

 |Alberta Cox||G||5-8||Raytown Piperettes||Raytown, MO|